Mincka/PowUI/README.md

    - Follow the setup wizard to connect your bank accounts
    - Create a new connection for each bank you want to aggregate (make sure the `Connector` is `Activated` in Powens).

-## Understanding Powens Data Retrieval Methods

-Powens uses different methods to retrieve banking information, each with different security implications:

-**🔐 Data Retrieval Methods**

-**Primary Method - Open Banking (PSD2 API):**
-- Uses standardized European banking APIs (PSD2 regulation)
-- More secure as it doesn't require sharing actual banking credentials
-- Limited to banks that fully support Open Banking standards

-**Secondary Method - Web Scraping/Robots:**
-- For banks not supporting Open Banking or for additional account access
-- Uses automated systems that connect directly to banking interfaces with your actual credentials
-- **This method is significantly less secure** as it involves sharing your real banking credentials
-- See [Powens Terms and Conditions](https://www.powens.com/powens-terms-and-conditions-of-use/) for detailed information about data handling and risks

-**Adding Additional Accounts:**
-To access more accounts from the same bank with `directaccess` method:
-1. Go to the Connection Manager
-2. Use the gear icon for an existing connection
-3. Connect to your bank initially
-4. You may be prompted to "Add more accounts" during or after the connection process
-5. Follow the flow to select and authorize additional accounts

 ## 🚀 Getting Started

 ### Prerequisites